 Promise Preparatory Academy – School Code of Conduct 2020-2021

 - All students will practice honesty in their conversation and their classwork.
 Cheating is dishonest and is lying to the teacher

-- Students are not cheat in any classes or online classes.
+a.
+Students are not cheat in any classes or online classes.

-- Students are not to plagiarize someone else’s work.
+b.
+Students are not to plagiarize someone else’s work.
 Make sure to cite your work.

-- Any failed classes in dual enrollment or GA Virtual School will be recorded on the transcripts and the
+ii.
+Any failed classes in dual enrollment or GA Virtual School will be recorded on the transcripts and the

 iii.
 Any student who fails any PPA class will not be able to take a college class on-line from the dual

 - Students will not use profanity or foul language on campus or at any school event.

-- This includes profanity in their native language.
+a.
+This includes profanity in their native language.

 - Male students will not wear earrings to school or to any school event.

-- Male students are to wear male clothing.
+a.
+Male students are to wear male clothing.

-- Male students are not to wear colored fingernail polish.
+b.
+Male students are not to wear colored fingernail polish.

 - Dress Code: Students will not dress immodest at school. (see the handbook for details)